“The archetype is the introspectively recognizable form of a priori psychic orderedness.” – Carl Jung

-This course takes you through the many different aspects of the unconscious self.
-Bringing what was once unconscious into consciousness enabling the individual to make changes and choices based on this new found information.
+Our “Archetypes” course takes you through the many different aspects of the unconscious self, bringing what was once unconscious into consciousness and enabling you to make changes and choices based on this new found information.

 By accessing the unconscious mind, we begin to understand ourselves more thoroughly, recognizing pains from the past we may be holding onto or the joys that keep us moving forward.
 We can lift our own spirits by recognizing patterns in our behavior and either ridding ourselves of the negative ones or enforcing new ones.
 By better understanding ourselves; our past; our unconscious minds, we can better understand where we’re going and how we can improve ourselves in order to reach a higher state of enlightenment.